 Background pattern

-About the medication
+About the medicine

 Introduction

-Package Leaflet: Information for the user
+Package Leaflet: Information for the User

 Mariona Diario 0.15 mg/0.03 mg film-coated tablets EFG

-Desogestrel / etinilestradiol
+Desogestrel / Ethinylestradiol

 • They are one of the most reliable reversible contraceptive methods if used correctly.

-• They slightly increase the risk of suffering a blood clot in the veins and arteries, especially in the first year or when restarting use of a combined hormonal contraceptive after a pause of 4 weeks or more.
+• They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting a combined hormonal contraceptive after a break of 4 weeks or more.

-• Be alert and consult your doctor if you think you may have symptoms of a blood clot (see section 2 “Blood clots (thrombosis)”).
+• Be alert and consult your doctor if you think you may have symptoms of a blood clot (see section 2 "Blood Clots (Thrombosis)").

-• Keep this leaflet.
+• Keep this package leaflet.
 You may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-1. What is Mariona Diario and for what it is used
+1. What Mariona Diario is and what it is used for

 3. How to take Mariona Diario